vuongducphuong/documentation/content/applications/finance/accounting.rst

 +------------+----------------------------------+

 .. tip::
-   :doc:`Create and customize reports <accounting/reporting/customize>` with Odoo's report engine.
+   :doc:`Create and customize reports <accounting/reporting/customize>` with Leansoft's report engine.

 Tax report
 ----------

-Odoo computes all accounting transactions for the specific tax period and uses these totals to calculate the tax obligation.
+Leansoft computes all accounting transactions for the specific tax period and uses these totals to calculate the tax obligation.

 .. important::